 3. Defer action and continue to hold the property.

-If the investor members vote to donate the property as a conservation easement, they may receive a current year tax deduction in the form of a non-cash charitable donation on approximately a 4:1 ratio for every dollar invested in the program.
+If the investor members vote to donate the property as a conservation easement, they may receive a current year tax deduction in the form of a non-cash charitable donation on program specific multiple for every dollar invested in the program.